Jaysun12345/jeng8615-tracker-deco2017/README.md

 ## Refinements and Iterations

-A major iteration that took place was the narrowing down of the prototype to demonstrate only the main features.
-The first iteration of the website was going to be a translation of the app which meant it would carry over the tabs and navigation bar that appears at the bottom of the mobile display.
+A major iteration was the narrowing down of the prototype to demonstrate only the main features.
+The first iteration of the website was a translation of the app which meant it would carry over the tabs and navigation bar that appears at the bottom of the mobile display.

-However, we decided to remove the navigation tab from the desktop display was a practical decision due to the narrowing down of mt prototype as well as an aesthetic one as the navigation bar felt extremely out of place on destop.
+However, it was decided to remove the navigation bar from the desktop display due to the narrowing down of the scope of the prototype as well as an aesthetic decision as the navigation bar felt out of place.
 This is an image of the previous layout:

 ![desktop previous layout](/img/screenshots/desktop-previous-layout.png)

-An aesthetic choice was to change the look of the checkboxes on each anime card modal as they were small and did not match the aesthetic of the website.
+An aesthetic choice was to change the look of the checkboxes as previously, they were small and did not match the aesthetic of the website.
 Code was inspired from W3 schools to change the aesthetic of the checkboxes.

 ![old checkboxes](/img/screenshots/checkboxes.png)
 ![old checkbox checked](/img/screenshots/checked-checkbox.png)
 ![new checkbox](/img/screenshots/new-checkbox.png)

-One of the final refinements of the code was the search function and category filters.
-When using these features, they would search through all the anime cards including the ones that were meant to stay static in the viewvault.
-So, by refining the code to only filter through cards in the search section of the page, it was fixed
+Final refinements of the code involved the search function and category filters.
+When using these features, they would search through all the anime cards including the ones that were meant to stay static in the viewvault section.
+So, by refining the code to only filter through cards in the search section of the page, it was fixed.

 ![fixing search bar and category filters](/img/screenshots/filter-fix.png)